wilsonleong/Gantt/README.md

 #Python #pandas #matplotlib

 ## Problem Statement
-1. There is no free tool to plot project status by issues
+Being a Product Owner, I need to produce slightly different versions of roadmap to my stakeholders.
+There is no free tool to plot a chart to visualise my roadmap / backlog.

 ## Solution
 This script generates a Gantt chart based on the list of issues